 The preoccupation with public spaces then focused on travel spaces and included a Travel Scholarship to research the psychology of travel spaces in Moscow, Cairo and Kuala Lumpur.
 This culminated in a final Doctoral show of paintings, drawings and also nineteen films and a sequence of still photographs, Passage 2006.

 Surveillance, incidental or intended,developed as a recurrent theme, including the surveillance surrounding the development of the Queen Elizabeth Olympic Park.
 This resulted in the CCTV series in 2010; painted images from imaginary CCTV cameras.

 Using newspaper photo images as a source I explored the world of Ascot racegoers and their rarefied world.
 The Ascot series resulted.
-The Precious project has preoccupied me for the last 15 months.
+The Precious project preoccupied in 2015-16.
 Again the initial source material was from newspaper photos; those of Agbogbloshie by Kevin McElvaney published in the Guardian and those of Men’s fashion week published across various print and digital media.

-I am currently developing two new projects: Hackney 365, an observational study over a year, and Inconvenient Lunacy, dealing with inhabitants of asylums from the nineteenth century onwards detained for the convenience of others .
+Inconvenient Lunacy followed, dealing with inhabitants of asylums from the nineteenth century onwards detained for the convenience of others .

 Then Crossing: Hackney 365 .
 Started in 2017 I planned to take the same photo every day for a year but being away at times it took nearly 15 months to achieve the 365 needed.
 These formed a slide show projection but also the source material for drawings, lithographs and paintings. each medium had a unique way of describing the passage of time and documenting the changes from day to day.
 This project was exhibited in 2019.